 Useful for: drilling down to see only campaigns that fit certain criteria.

 When you combine filters with highlighting, it gets pretty powerful.
 You can filter for the campaigns you need, make them a certain color, then sort by color to get them all to the top.
-You can also use filtering and coloring to visually segment campaigns by various metrics, for example is the campaign active or not?
+You can also use filtering and coloring in Excel to visually segment campaigns by various metrics, for example is the campaign active or not?

 Useful for: sorting and visually segmenting bulk sheets of ads.

 Everyone knows you can drag down formulas.
 What most people don’t know is when to use cumulative vs absolute references.
 The difference; an absolute reference will never change when you drag it down; a relative reference will drop down in line with the formula.
 If you have a static cell that you want the formula to use (i.e. take the value in cell E5) , use an absolute reference.
 If you want the formula to drop down along with the rows in the column (i.e. take the value in column E, on the same row as this formula), then use a relative reference.
 You can do pretty advanced dropdown formulas by playing around with relative, absolute and partial references, for example working out cumulative totals.

 Useful for: incorporating constants in formulas or working out cumulative totals.

 If formulas are a great way to add logic to your spreadsheet formulas.
 For example if you wanted to set a floor of $50 to your CPC bid, you could check IF bid < $50, then make it $50, otherwise leave it alone.
 You can even do nested IFs; an IF statement within an IF statement to get to really complex logic.